Al Seckel: Personal life

 Seckel married Laura Mullen in 1980; their daughter Elizabeth was born in 1987.
 Mullen and Seckel later divorced.
 His second marriage was to Denice D. Lewis in 2004 in Las Vegas, Nevada: it was never annulled.
 Seckel married for a third time to Alice Klarke; the union was dissolved in 2007.
 Seckel became involved with Isabel Maxwell from 2007 until his death in France in 2015.
+Actu.fr stated that Seckel never formally divorced Klarke.